I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 Tip: If you aren't comfortable with your seam placement, use a larger stitch.
 Smooth the binding down to check the length for extra bulk or tugging.
 Once your binding lays flat, sew over the seam again with a smaller 1.8 mm stitch.

-If you're using a machine, sew the fabric on the back, bring the edge around the front and topstitch down.
+If you're using a machine, sew the fabric on the back, bring the edge around the front, and topstitch down.

 Topstitch Your Binding (Machine Finish: The Fold Over)

 Once your binding is attached to the back and your ends are joined, it's time to bring the binding to the front.